Best Event Planning Apps Compared: 2026 Picks for Pros

 HoneyBook is popular among creative professionals and event planners who want to send branded proposals, collect e-signatures, and automate invoicing.
 It handles client-facing workflows well but offers limited vendor coordination features.
 If your main pain point is chasing payments and organizing client files, HoneyBook delivers.
 For a detailed comparison, see our HoneyBook alternatives guide.

 Dubsado automates client onboarding with custom workflows, forms, and scheduling.
 It appeals to solo planners who want to reduce repetitive admin work.
 The setup process takes time, but the automation pays off for planners handling a high volume of inquiries.
+If you are deciding between Dubsado and HoneyBook, our side-by-side comparison for event planners covers pricing, automation, and where each tool falls short.

 17hats bundles quotes, contracts, invoicing, and bookkeeping for small businesses.
 It is lighter than HoneyBook or Dubsado, which makes it a good fit for planners who want simple client management without a steep learning curve.